Garena: 2017 - present

-As of the second quarter of 2021, Garena recorded 725 million active users, 45% more than the year prior, while the number of paid users grew 85% year-on-year, reaching 92 million.
-The outlook for Garena is expected to decline in 2022, after reports in March 2022 suggested that Garena will post US$2.9 to US$3.1 billion in bookings for the year, down from US$4.6 billion in 2021.
-The muted forecast would be Garena's first decline in business ever.
-The ban imposed on its Free Fire title in India across both Google Play and Apple app stores has been cited as a contributory factor.
+By the second quarter of 2021, Garena reported having 725 million active users, 45% more than the year prior, while the number of paid users grew 85% year-on-year, reaching 92 million.
+However, the outlook for Garena appeared less optimistic in 2022.
+Reports from March indicated that Garena was projected to achieve US$2.9 billion to US$3.1 billion in bookings for the year, a decrease from US$4.6 billion in 2021.
+This forecasted decline would mark the first ever downturn in Garena's business.
+One contributing factor to this decline was the ban on its "Free Fire" title in India, affecting its availability on both Google Play and Apple app stores.